THE FRENCH CONNECTION (1971): A Retrospective Review

 Introduction

-It was a different time 50 years ago.
-The streets of New York City, its people, and the atmosphere.
-It was a far grittier and seedier time than it is today.
-The now-deceased World Trade Center was only partially finished; the North Tower was complete, and the South Tower, still finishing up construction.
+It was a different time in 1971.
+The streets of New York City, its people, and the atmosphere were far grittier and seedier than they are today.
+The now-deceased World Trade Center was only partially finished.
+Completed was the North Tower with the South Tower still finishing up construction.

 In the dead of a brutally cold winter in Brooklyn, our flawed hero – dressed as a disheveled Santa Claus – is talking to the local children of the neighborhood and ringing his bell.
 A hotdog vendor nearby is serving hungry customers.